Mental Health Resources in the Age of COVID

 - Headspace, another guided meditation app, is providing meditations, sleep, and movement exercises free in their app in the “Weathering the storm” category.
-Additionally, Headspace Plus is free to health care professionals and educators.

 If you are experiencing thoughts, feelings, or behaviors that are interfering with your daily functioning or causing significant emotional distress, consider seeking professional help in the form of therapy or counseling.